 Open your window but remain seated in your car unless the officer asks you to get out.
 Place your hands on the steering wheel or in your lap so the officer can see them.
 If you take your hands off the steering wheel, and he tells you to put them back, do exactly what he says without arguing.
 When he asks for your license, registration, and insurance information, tell him where they are located before moving to get them.
 This shows that you are being open.

-Never touch the officer or make any moves toward him.
-His personal space is important to him, and he may react if you reach out, even for a handshake.
-He is likely to consider it confrontational if you try to touch him.
+Never touch the officer or make any moves toward her.
+Her personal space is important to her, and she may react if you reach out, even for a handshake.
+She is likely to consider it confrontational if you try to touch her.

-This is definitely not the time to forget proper etiquette.
+This is definitely not the time to forget proper personal etiquette.
 Be polite and friendly to the officer without overdoing it.
+Make sure your body language is relaxed.
 Show respect for his position and remember that at that moment, he has authority over you.
 Use polite language when speaking to him.